 - Teachers rated proficient and exemplary only require one formal observation in three years, and three informal evaluations in “off” years’

 - Student Smarter Balanced Smarter Balanced Assessment Consortium (SBAC) test results will not be part of teacher evaluations for the 2013-14 school year or 2014-15 school year, pending federal approval; and

 - Data collection will both be streamlined for teachers and protected for students, whose information will not be shared with the State Department of Education (SDE).

 In order to implement these changes, each district’s Professional Development and Evaluation Committee must choose to incorporate the new guidelines.

 All 2013-14 school year changes were due to the SDE by March 31, 2014, and changes for the 2014-15 school year and beyond were due by April 30, 2014.

-Click here for an "end of school year" letter sent to members of our PreK-12 and PSRP Councils summing up recent progress on evaluations.
+for an “end of school year” letter sent to members of our PreK-12 and PSRP Councils summing up recent progress on evaluations.